ourworldventures/www_ourparadise/content/home/index.md

 ### Nile Activities

-Go deep with health and healing retreat activities, the amazing temples of the Nile and the Great Pyramids of Gaza.
+Go deep with health and healing retreat activities, the amazing temples of the Nile, and the Great Pyramids of Gaza.
 We'll take you through Nubian Villages and a secret tour of Luxor.
-Fly high with a sunrise trip on a hot air balloon.
-Yallah, habibi!
+Fly high with a sunrise hot air balloon trip.
+Yallah!

 {% end %}